People > Our People > Adam and Catherine Leichner

 By Marc Trueb

-My family said that my great grandfather, Conrad, knew what was coming in Russia and felt they had to get out.
+My family said my great-grandfather, Conrad, knew what was coming in Russia and felt they had to leave.
 He had been conscripted into the Russian Army and I have a large picture of him, in an oval frame, in his Russian uniform.
 Conrad's family came to the United States in 1907.
 Conrad's brother Philip was already in the United States and possibly encouraged him to come.

-My family said that my great grandfather, Conrad, knew what was coming in Russia and felt they had to get out.
+My family said my great-grandfather, Conrad, knew what was coming in Russia and felt they had to leave.
 He had been conscripted into the Russian Army and I have a large picture of him, in an oval frame, in his Russian uniform.
 Conrad's family came to the United States in 1907.
 Conrad's brother Philip was already in the United States and possibly encouraged him to come.

-My great grandfather also helped his in-laws to emigrate.
-Their names were Lorenz Luther and Catherine E. Lofing (Lofink), my great great grandparents.
+My great-grandfather also helped his in-laws to emigrate.
+Their names were Lorenz Luther and Catherine E. Lofing (Lofink), my great-great grandparents.
 Lorenz was a watchman for the railroad for several years but then was stricken with dementia.
-They lived next door to Conrad and Margaret and brought a huge brass samovar from Russia with them.
+They lived next door to Conrad and Margaret and brought a huge brass samovar from Russia.
 The samovar is still owned by a family member.

 Philip Leichner, the first of the children listed above, had 5 children.
 One of his sons was also named Philip.
-He is the one pictured in the photo with the garbage truck (see below).
+He is pictured in the photo with the garbage truck (see below).
 This side of the family had a large garbage hauling business and had a dump site in Vancouver until just a few years ago.
-There are a number of descendants from both Philip Leichner's, some still live in the Vancouver, Washington area.
+There are several descendants from both Philip Leichner's.
+Some still live in the Vancouver, Washington area.
 The first Philip came to the U.S. in 1903.

-My great grandfather, Conrad Leichner, was Philip's brother.
-Conrad was a builder and constructed a number of homes in Portland.
+My great-grandfather, Conrad Leichner, was Philip's brother.
+Conrad was a builder and constructed several homes in Portland.

 |